blkFinch/blkfinch.github.io/_notes/- Evergreen -/Magic as an Academic Field.md

 ---
-title: Magic as a Academic Field
+title: Magic as an Academic Field
 date: 2023-10-03
 tags:
   - evergreen